 Finally, in the winter of 1981, the Karolinska Institutet, Sweden, chose Sperry to receive one-half of that year’s Nobel Prize in Physiology or Medicine for his two decades of work on split-brains.

-Threshold: Violation of The Silver Spring Monkeys
+Threshold: Taub And The Silver Spring Monkeys

-In the summer of the same year, 1981, Alexander Pacheco went to work as an unpaid volunteer at the Institute for Behavioral Research (IBR) in Silver Spring, Maryland.
+In the summer of the same year, 1981, a 23-year-old boy went to work as an unpaid volunteer at the Institute for Behavioral Research (IBR) in Silver Spring, Maryland.
 This was a federally funded research facility.

 Sixteen macaques and one rhesus were kept jammed into small, rusty wire-cages roughly 18 inches wide.
 Many kept their arms hanging out.
 The air in the lab stank foul with urine, feces, and rotting flesh of these monkeys.